- STEK DYNOshield — our primary film. Top-tier self-healing, the best matte and satin finishes in the industry, 10-year warranty, strong value.

 Pricing Position

-SunTek pricing is competitive with 3M, falling in the accessible range.
-A full front sedan installation in Los Angeles typically runs $3,000 to $4,200.
-For customers who want strong performance without the XPEL premium, SunTek is a smart choice.
+SunTek pricing is competitive and accessible.
+A Full Front install on a sedan in Los Angeles typically runs $3,000 to $4,200.
+For customers who want strong performance without paying a premium-brand markup, SunTek is a smart choice.

 Side-by-Side Comparison